People always ask us what variety of peach is the best – our answer is that they are all great! And we honestly mean that!

-This is a white peach that is not spherical.
-Instead it has more of a “doughnut” shape with the pit being the hole of the doughnut.
+This is a peach that is not spherical, but instead has more of a “doughnut” shape with the pit being the hole of the doughnut.
+We grow white flesh doughnut peaches.
 They are extra sweet.

 - Can I use my peaches the same day that I buy them?

 Most of the peaches that you get from us will need about 3-4 days to soften.
 Peaches are a very soft fruit.
 Because of this, we need to pick them a little harder to prevent them from being bruised and smashed.
 We recommend that you spread your peaches out on your countertop after purchase so that they will be at room temperature and not piled on top of each other.
 It’s not likely that they will all soften at the same time, so you can use them as they soften.
 For smaller quantities, you can put them in a paper bag at room temperature to speed this up.

 - How many peaches do I need for canning?

 A half-bushel will make 10-12 quarts.